drteeth/elixir-es-cqrs/slides.md

 ???

-# 3NF makes for a compact, duplicate free model, but it leaves a lot for readers to interpret and infer, usually at run time.
+We usually keep our data in 3NF as it gives us a nice duplicate-free model.

-# When we need a different view of our data we need to re-constitute it from this 3rd normal form.
+When we need a different view on our data, we need to build it from this form.
+Group, Join, etc help us to do this, usually at read time.

-# We attempt to capture all representations and use cases in this single model and this can be the source of complexity.
-We also often end up with a lowest common denominator where our model struggles to meet all needs.

 ---
-class: middle
+class:

 # Indexing
 * Speed up reads by creating alternative indexes behind the scenes